getAlby/bitcoin-connect/doc/MIGRATION_v3.md

 ## Modal

 `<bc-modal>` (or `<Modal/>`) no longer needs to be rendered manually.
 Make sure to remove it so that the modal does not unexpectedly render on the page.

+> Make sure to set Bitcoin Connect css variables at the root (e.g. html/body selector) to ensure the modal uses the correct colors.

 ## Button